fxxrytail/skzcode/content/support/skz-comeback/index.md

 One of the easiest and free to do is to stream the MV on YouTube.
 It's advisable to get YouTube Premium for less bot suspicion.
 You may get a 1 month Premium free trial and make sure to cancel it before the 1 month ends to avoid paying for it after the free trial ends.
 Streaming without premium is also okay.

-There are different methods to stream an MV a lot but the most advisable is doing Manual method.
+There are different methods to stream an MV a lot.

+#### Manual Method

 1. Log in to your YouTube account.
 2. Go to the video by doing any of these: